Elwenor/Blackhole-LLM/benchmarks/Tokenizer.md

 This comparison highlights that while Blackhole Tokenizer is still evolving, its approach to numeric tokenization provides a solid foundation for models aimed at improved understanding of mathematical and numeric content, outperforming standard tokenizers in these critical areas.

 ---

-*If you want to dive deeper or see example code for implementing this tokenizer, I can help with that too.*